-Can also be taken as a Politics subject, see Politics entry 203.
+Can also be taken as a Politics paper, see Politics entry 203.
+This paper cannot be combined with paper 150 (Jurisprudence).

 115. Plato: Republic

 Plato's influence on the history of philosophy is enormous.
 The purpose of this subject is to enable you to make a critical study of the Republic, which is perhaps his most important and most influential work.
 Written as a dialogue between Socrates and others including the outspoken immoralist Thrasymachus, it is primarily concerned with questions of the nature of justice and of what is the best kind of life to lead.